GeForce: Small form factor GPUs

 Similar to the mobile GPUs, Nvidia also released a few GPUs in "small form factor" format, for use in all-in-one desktops.
 These GPUs are suffixed with an S, similar to the M used for mobile products.

 Integrated desktop motherboard GPUs

 Beginning with the nForce 4, Nvidia started including onboard graphics solutions in their motherboard chipsets.
-These onboard graphics solutions were called mGPUs (motherboard GPUs).
+These were called mGPUs (motherboard GPUs).
 Nvidia discontinued the nForce range, including these mGPUs, in 2009.

 After the nForce range was discontinued, Nvidia released their Ion line in 2009, which consisted of an Intel Atom CPU partnered with a low-end GeForce 9 series GPU, fixed on the motherboard.
 Nvidia released an upgraded Ion 2 in 2010, this time containing a low-end GeForce 300 series GPU.

 Nomenclature

 From the GeForce 4 series until the GeForce 9 series, the naming scheme below is used.

 Since the release of the GeForce 100 series of GPUs, Nvidia changed their product naming scheme to the one below.